cbmira01/Ollama-for-SQL-Server/Docs/JSON-LIBRARY.md

 ## Testing

 Comprehensive testing of the JSON Builder and JSON Handler is documented in TESTING.md.
-This includes unit tests and integration tests to ensure the library handles all JSON-related operations reliably.
+This includes unit and integration tests to ensure the library handles all JSON-related operations reliably.

 ---